-Collections are pages that support an additional set of items, such as blog posts or products.
-Visitors can browse the collection page to explore your collection items, and click through to them to view their content.
-You can also showcase items from a collection throughout your site using Summary Blocks, Archive Blocks, and other blocks.
+Collection pages are home to sets of content, such as blog posts or products.
+Visitors can browse collection pages to see the collection items, then click through to explore item-specific content.
+You can also display items from collections throughout your site using Summary Blocks, Archive Blocks, and other blocks.

-It isn't possible to add blocks directly to a main collection page.
-You can add blocks in certain collection items, like blog posts, events, and products' Additional Info tabs.
+It isn’t possible to add blocks directly to collection pages.
+You can add blocks in certain collection items, like blog posts, events, and products’ Additional Info tabs.

 This guide explains collection pages and the many ways to display your collection items.

 Note: For help with collections in the Squarespace Developer Platform, visit our developer documentation.

 With the exception of Album Pages, collection pages have a two-level structure.
 Visitors can view collection pages, like a blog page, then click individual collection items, like a blog post, to view an item-specific page.

 - Individual events

 - Project images and videos